ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![Clone Result](/images/clonedResult.png)

-Find the popup in the bottom right that asks if you want to import a Sireum project.
-Click *Yes*.
-(You may see an error about "No workspace folder...".
-You can ignore this.
-You can also close the terminal window at the bottom.)
+If you see a popup in the bottom right that asks if you want to import a Sireum project, then click *Yes*.

 ## Installing Sireum Fonts